-- Before you begin - - Read "Electrical Safety" on page 4 and "Handling Static-Sensitive Devices" on page 5. - Read the instructions that come with the new adapter. - Turn off the computer and all other connected devices. - Disconnect all cables attached to the computer and remove the computer cover (see "Disconnecting Cables and Removing the Cover" on page 6). - 1 Review the instructions that come with the adapter to determine if it must be installed in an ISA or PCI slot. - 2 Remove the screw and cover for the appropriate expansion slot.
-If you cannot access the expansion slot screw, see "Removing the Side Cover" on page 28.
+- Read "Electrical Safety" on page 4 and "Handling Static-Sensitive Devices" on page 5. - Read the instructions that come with the new adapter.
+Determine if the adapter must be installed in an ISA or PCI slot. - Turn off the computer and all other connected devices. - Disconnect all cables attached to the computer (see "Disconnecting Cables and Removing the Cover" on page 6).